Strong Passwords for Your Computer, NetID, and Other Cornell Services

 - Change your password regularly.

-- If you ever suspect someone else may have guessed or stolen your password, change it immediately!
+- If you ever suspect that someone has guessed or stolen your password, change it immediately!
+Contact the IT Service Desk if you're unable to change your password.
+Also, report the incident immediately to the IT Security Office.

 Cornell Password Requirements